billcolumbia/anubis/README.md

     _default_: http://localhost:8080
 - **`files`**:

-    _about_: Files to watch for changes (usually best to watch the compiled files if possible so we don't inject/reload to early)
+    _about_: Files to watch for changes (usually best to watch the compiled files if possible so we don't inject/reload too early)

     _required_: yes